cisagov/ScubaGear/baselines/exo.md

 9. Ensure **Turn on safe list** is not selected.

 #### MS.EXO.12.2v1 instructions:
 1. Refer to step 7 in [MS.EXO.12.1v1 instructions](#msexo121v1-instructions) to implement
 this policy.

 #### MS.EXO.12.3v1 instructions:
-1. Divert from step 4 in [MS.EXO.12.1v1 instructions](#msexo121v1-instructions) to implement
+1. Refer to step 8 in [MS.EXO.12.1v1 instructions](#msexo121v1-instructions) to implement
 this policy.

 ## 13. Mailbox Auditing